just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Computer-Networking.rst

     <p><h3>Part 1.
 Basic Concepts and Terminology</h3>
     <p>
-      In Unit 2 we defined the Internet as a <i><b><span class="hover vocab yui-wk-div" data-id='network'>network</span> of disparate networks</b></i> that is governed by systems of rules, known as <i><b>protocols</b></i>.
-In this first presentation we'll see some examples of different types of networks and we'll learn about the role that special devices known as <i><b>routers</b></i> play in enabling communication between different types of networks.
+      In Unit 2 we defined the Internet as a <i><b><span class="hover vocab yui-wk-div" data-id='network'>network</span> of disparate networks</b></i> that is governed by systems of rules, known as <span class="hover vocab yui-wk-div" data-id="protocol">protocols</span>.
+In this first presentation we'll see some examples of different types of networks and we'll learn about the role that special devices known as <span class="hover vocab yui-wk-div" data-id="router">routers</span> play in enabling communication between different types of <span class="hover vocab yui-wk-div" data-id='network'>networks</span>.
     </p>